-A copy of the HACP Board Resolution and certification adopting this FY 2021 MTW Annual Plan and a signed copy of the Certifications of Compliance will be attached.
+A copy of the HACP Board Resolution and certification adopting the original and the Amended FY 2020 MTW Annual Plan and a signed copy of the Certifications of Compliance are attached.
+The HACP did not remove the original certifications that were included when the FY 2020 MTW Annual Plan was initially approved.

-B. Public Comment To Be included:
+B. Public Comment: